Last updated: 9 June 2026

 You are affected if you receive dividend income above £500 outside of an ISA or pension.
 This includes:

 According to HMRC estimates, around 3.7 million people now pay dividend tax in the UK, more than double the figure from 2021/22.
-The combination of a shrinking allowance (down from £5,000 in 2017 to £500 today) and rising rates has dragged millions of smaller investors into the net for the first time.
+The combination of a shrinking allowance (down from £5,000 in 2017 to £500 today) and rising rates has dragged millions of smaller investors into the net.

 How ISAs protect you from dividend tax